 Although helpful in speeding up the provisioning speed, the use of parent VM does increase the memory requirement across the cluster.
 In some cases when the benefit of having more memory outweighs the increase in provisioning speed, Horizon automatically chooses to provision instant clones directly from replicaVM, without creating any parent VM.
 This feature is called Smart Provisioning.
 A single instant clone farm can have both instant clones that are created with parentVMs or without parent VMs.

 When you create an application pool or a published desktop pool, you must specify only one farm.
 The RDS hosts in a farm can host published desktops, applications, or both.
 A farm can support at most one published desktop pool, but it can support multiple application pools.
 A farm can support both types of pools simultaneously.
 For more information on farms, see the Horizon 8 Administration document.

-If you associate a farm with an App Volumes Manager, any host in the farm can access the applications on the App Volumes Manager.
-For more information, see Setting up Published Applications on Demand.
+To deliver published applications on demand, you can associate a farm with an App Volumes Manager.
+Any host in the farm can then access the applications on the App Volumes Manager.